emissary-ingress/emissary/docs/topics/running/ambassador-with-aws.md

 ### TLS Termination at Ambassador

-Terminating TLS at Ambassador will guarantee you to be able to use all of the TLS termination options that Ambassador exposes including enforcing the minimum TLS version, setting the `alpn_protocols`, and redirecting cleartext to https.
+Terminating TLS at Ambassador will guarantee you to be able to use all of the TLS termination options that Ambassador exposes including enforcing the minimum TLS version, setting the `alpn_protocols`, and redirecting cleartext to HTTPS.

 If terminating TLS at Ambassador, you can provision any AWS load balancer that you want with the following (default) port assignments: